Comparison

 Direct Discord bulk upload

-Free preview4 watermarked emotes per signup, no card10 previews/day, watermarked
+Free preview20 watermarked illustrations per signup, no card10 previews/day, watermarked

-• Character lock across all emotes: EmoteMaker generates each emote from a fresh prompt — character drifts.
+• Character lock across all illustrations: EmoteMaker generates each illustration from a fresh prompt — character drifts.

 Why pick Pile